startnine/startnine.github.io/_docs/getting-started/contributing.md

 Thanks for taking the time to contribute to Start9!
 To make sure that your efforts are used effectively, please take the time to read over these guidelines.

 ## Submitting an issue
 We use GitHub issue tracking to manage problems and suggestions with Start9.
-If you've found a bug in Start9, this is where you should go.
+If you’ve found a bug in Start9, this is where you should go.
 The only prerequisite for submiting a problem or suggestion is to [create a free GitHub account](https://github.com/join).
 Creating a GitHub account is free and takes minutes.
 *The issues page can be found here:*

 ![A screenshot of a mouse pointer hovering over the link for the GitHub issues page.](https://i.imgur.com/xfGsft6.png)